snfagora/american_civic_opportunity_datasets/README.md

 ---

-### Dataset 3: ZIP Code- and County-Level Civic Opportunity Provider Types
+### Datasets 4-5: County- and ZIP Code-Level Civic Opportunity Provider Types

 Also derived from Dataset 1, this dataset summarizes the types of organizations that provide civic opportunities at the ZIP code and county levels.
 Each observation corresponds to a unique geography-organization type pair and enables analysis of regional patterns in the composition of civic infrastructure.